CityU develops novel computer tool for studying cells

 The findings were recently published in the prestigious journal Nature Communications under the title “Establishment of a morphological atlas of the Caenorhabditis elegans embryo using deep-learning based 4D segmentation”.

 “The computational framework we developed is called CShaper.
-It helps biologists reconstruct and visualise the 3D shapes and their temporal changes in Caenorhabditis elegans embryos, which share many essential biological characteristics with, and provide a valuable model for studying the tumour growth process in humans,” says Professor Yan Hong, Chair Professor of Computer Engineering and Wong Chun Hong Professor of Data Engineering in the Department of Electrical Engineering (EE).
+It helps biologists reconstruct and visualize the 3D shapes and their temporal changes in Caenorhabditis elegans embryos, which share many essential biological characteristics with humans and provide a valuable model for studying the tumour growth process in humans,” says Professor Yan Hong, Chair Professor of Computer Engineering and Wong Chun Hong Professor of Data Engineering in the Department of Electrical Engineering (EE).